 - Probiotics for healthy gut

-- Gelatin from grass fed cow (Article on gelatin and the kind I recommend)
+- Gelatin or collagen peptides from grass fed cow (Article on gelatin and the kind I recommend)

 - DHT blockers like saw palmetto, pumpkin seed oil